bumoproject/bumo-docs-en/index.rst

-..  image:: docs/image/logo.png
+..  image:: image/logo.png
 ..   :height: 500px
 ..   :width: 394 px
    :scale: 50 %
    :alt: BUMO-logo
    :align: center

-Thanks for your visit and attention to BUMO Documentation Center.
-We hope that the contents of the documentation we provide can help you.
-BUMO Documentation Center is under continuous construction, welcome to contact us if you have any questions or feedbacks.
+Thank you for visiting the BUMO Documentation Center.
+We hope that the documentation we provide can be helpful to you.
+BUMO Documentation Center is being updated as the BUMO projects move forward.
+If you have any questions, please contact us.